CLEVELAND -- Francisco Lindor popped out of the chair at his clubhouse cubicle and asked a question before any reporter could get one off.

 Alex Gordon connected for the Royals, whose wild-card hopes took another blow and dropped 18 1-2 games behind the Indians.

 "They're all hot," Hammel said.
 "There's a good reason they're going to be wrapping it up."

 Less than 24 hours after losing for the first time in three weeks, the defending AL champion Indians returned to the business of taking their second straight division crown and ninth since 1995.

-Following Friday's 4-3 loss, the Indians were warmly saluted by their fans, who gave them a rousing standing ovation in appreciation of the longest win streak baseball has seen since the 1916 New York Giants won 26 in a row.
+Following Friday's 4-3 loss, the Indians were warmly saluted by their fans, who and gave them a rousing standing ovation in appreciation for the longest win streak baseball has seen since the 1916 New York Giants won 26 in a row.